 HEALTH & FITNESS

 Maintaining one’s physical health is essential to a good quality of life.
 Adult Services offers a variety of opportunities to enhance one’s health.
 Exercise equipment and circuit training is provided that address the physical abilities of adults served.
 Fitness classes also utilize a variety of exercise videos that also adapt exercises to one’s abilities.
 Other groups participate in staff lead exercise activities that are geared to the needs and abilities of the individual’s served.
 In addition classes are offered on nutrition, hygiene and grooming.

 Clear communication is essential in making one’s needs known and developing relationships with one another.
 Individual’s with barriers to communication experience great challenges in his or her life.
 A variety of forms of augmentative communication are utilized to enhance an individuals ability to communicate.
 Based on the unique needs of the individuals augmentative forms utilized may include simple picture schedules, low tech speaking devices, or complex computer systems.

 Developmental Training provides a vast array of skill training in areas of vocational, daily living, social, communication, community and sensory integration.

 DEVELOPMENTAL TRAINING III (ORLAND CAMPUS)

 Individuals who have mild cognitive and physical impairments are provided services that focus greater attention to enhancing one’s vocational skill development.
-Opportunities in vocational training include on site subcontract packaging work, community service, classes that provide specific skill training in a variety of occupations such as housekeeping, grounds keeping, marketing, entrepreneurial pursuits, and competitive community placement.
+Opportunities in vocational training include on site community outreach projects, volunteering in one’s community, classes that provide specific skill training in a variety of occupations such as housekeeping, grounds keeping, entrepreneurial pursuits, and competitive job placement.
 Additional activities and classes include fitness, nutrition, computer usage, social skills, character development, community awareness, functional academics, daily living skills, current events, recreation and leisure, and mission trips to foreign countries.

 DEVELOPMENTAL TRAINING II